Cultural Houses @ Carleton

 Cultural Housing at Carleton College

-After you submit your application, Toni Grant or Martin Olague will contact you to schedule your interview.
-Interviews will take place during the afternoon on Thursday, April 9th and during the day on Friday, April 10th.
+After you submit your application, Taylor Morgan or Martin Olague will contact you to schedule your interview.
+Interviews will take place in the evening on Tuesday, April 5th (7:00pm-8:30pm for Asia) Wednesday, April 6th (7:00pm-8:30pm for Casa) and Thursday, April 7th (7:00pm-8:30pm for Freedom).
 Students who will be off campus during Spring Term 2015 will be interviewed during 9th or 10th week of Winter Term.Please note, only new applicants and returners who wish to apply for the House Manager position will need to schedule an interview.

 Cultural Housing Application (For students who have never lived in a Cultural House)

 Returner Cultural Housing Application (For students who have previously lived in the Cultural House Community)